Adult Alternative Airplay

 Adult Alternative Airplay (also known as Triple A or Triple A Airplay, and formerly Adult Alternative Songs and Triple A Songs) is a record chart currently published by Billboard that ranks the most popular songs on adult album alternative radio stations.
 The 40-position chart is formulated based on each song's weekly radio spins, as measured by Nielsen Broadcast Data Systems.

+The current number-one song on the chart is "Ordinary Creature" by Of Monsters And Men.

+History

-The earliest incarnation of the chart was first published on January 20, 1996, as a feature in Billboard sister publication Airplay Monitor.
-In 2006, Airplay Monitor ceased publication after Billboard parent company VNU Media's acquisition of rival radio trade magazine Radio & Records, which then subsequently incorporated Airplay Monitors Nielsen-based Triple A chart.
+The earliest incarnation of the chart was first published on February 21, 1992 by a music industry trade publication The Hard Report.

+January 20, 1996, as a feature in Billboard sister publication Airplay Monitor.
+In 2006, Airplay Monitor ceased publication after Billboard parent company VNU Media's acquisition of rival radio trade magazine Radio & Records, which then subsequently incorporated Airplay Monitor's Nielsen-based Triple A chart.

-Billboard itself began publishing the Triple A chart in the issue dated July 5, 2008 through their Billboard.biz website, appropriating the same airplay data as Radio & Records.
+Billboard itself began publishing the Triple A chart in the issue dated July 5, 2008, through their Billboard.biz website, appropriating the same airplay data as Radio & Records.
 Radio & Records closed in June 2009, leaving Billboard as the sole publisher of the chart.
 In February 2014, the chart's reporting panel was expanded from 23 to 32 stations, including non-commercial reporters for the first time.

 Following a re-design of their website, Billboard officially incorporated the history of the Airplay Monitor/Nielsen chart from 1996 to 2008 into their Adult Alternative Songs chart.
-The Billboard website and its official chart archive now shows the first Adult Alternative Songs chart as having been published on January 20, 1996, with "The World I Know" by Collective Soul as its first number one single.
-Radio And Records first charted their Adult Alternative chart in the September 22, 1995 issue.
+The Billboard website and its official chart archive now show the first Adult Alternative Songs chart as having been published on January 20, 1996, with "The World I Know" by Collective Soul as its first number one single.
+Radio And Records first charted their Adult Alternative chart in the September 22, 1995, issue.
 It was a 30 position chart, and "Til I Hear It from You" by the Gin Blossoms was the first number one.
-The current number one song is "Tropic Morning News" by The National.

-Chart achievements

-Artists with the most number-one songs: